ihajat/GoldMedals/README.md

 2. It is using the Android Architecture Components, with the ViewModel having lifecycle awareness.
 3. it is written in Kotlin
 4. It includes Mockito tests
-5. It currently displays the countries flag , as the American flag, but , I will update when I have time.
-6. It is using ROOM database.
+5. It is using ROOM database.
-7. It uses Dagger 2, but, I have currently removed the implementation , since, there is a subtle bug
+6. It uses Dagger 2, but, I have currently removed the implementation , since, there is a subtle bug
-8. It sorts in descending order of the number of gold medals
+7. It sorts in descending order of the number of gold medals

 Todo:

 1. add Dagger DI
 2. add header to recyclerview
 3. Fix broken test and add complete full range of tests
+4. It currently displays the countries flag , as the American flag, by default, so, it needs to change so that user can select a flag